iviv62/grapp/README.md

 ## Installing requirements.txt
-All of the dependencies needed by grapp are stored in a `requirements.txt` file. run the following command to install them:
+All of the dependencies needed by grapp are stored in a `requirements.txt` file.
+Run the following command to install them:

 ```bash
 pip install -r /path/to/requirements.txt